Ivan Hsiao’s Journey to Transforming Trans Health

 Hsiao is named as a finalist for the 2024 President's Innovation Challenge.

-Who is an LGBTQIA+ visionary that has inspired you and why?
+Who is an LGBTQIA+ visionary who has inspired you and why?

 There are too many to name!
-I’ll pick two transgender individuals who changed the way that I thought about gender, health, and entrepreneurship.
+I’ll pick two transgender individuals who influenced the way that I thought about gender, health, and entrepreneurship.

 Hsiao, a 2024 master of public health graduate, delivers the student address at Harvard T.H.
 Chan School of Public Health's 2024 Commencement ceremony.